HomeSustainabilitySocialHuman Capital Management

 Rate of liver function issues found

-Rate of blood glucose issues found
+Percentage of abnormal blood glucose levels found

-Rate of blood glucose issues found
+Percentage of abnormal blood glucose levels found

 (2) Introduction to our Initiatives